kubeshop/testkube/docs/docs/articles/private-ca.md

-If you would like to be able to pull Git data from repositories served both by GitHub (or any other host) and your own Git servers which utilize private CA signed certificates you will need to bundle the root CA certificates for those by hosts by concatenating them into one CA bundle.
+If you would like to be able to pull Git data from repositories served both by GitHub (or any other host) and your own Git servers which utilize private CA signed certificates you will need to bundle the root CA certificates for those hosts by concatenating them into one CA bundle.

 ### Prebuilt executors